MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 ```

 ### -VhdPath

-This will be the path to your Vhd.
-This parameter is **not required** but as with SwitchName, it will be required if you plan on starting the VM.
+Specifies the path to your VHD.
+This parameter is **not required** but as with **SwitchName**, it is
+required if you plan on starting the VM.

 ```yaml
 Type: String